 Related: [The 6 Best Business Schools in Spain]

 Despite not being an EU country we included Norway, as it is a member of the European Economic Area (EEA) and the Schengen passport-free zone.
 This, therefore, assures individuals from the country have the same freedom of movement rules as all the other EU member states.

 Norway has been named the most prosperous country to live in due to its strong economy, whilst also being rated the best for a good work-life balance.
 It has even topped the UN human development index.

 It is a country that offers great intercultural experience, short working weeks and an excellent healthcare system, plus mesmerising nature attractions.

 Norway never shies away from adopting new technology and being innovative, therefore this country can offer a good income with great career prospects for the future.

+That was our list of the top 5 countries in Europe to get a job.
 It is key to visit all the countries you are considering moving to, several times in order to make adjusting to the country a little easier.
 Compare living costs and try to make friends before you even get there.
 Apply for all the necessary documents your host country and employers will require, by checking your official government websites.
 Practising the language as often as you can, trust me you will thank yourself.
-The final and most important one is to get your health and malpractice insurances, this will save you a whole load of unnecessary hassle.
+The final and most important one is to get your health and malpractice insurance, this will save you a whole load of unnecessary hassle.
 Make sure you carry out all the relevant research and make the most educated decision based on that.